torvalds/linux/Documentation/admin-guide/bootconfig.rst

      }
  }

-Also, the order of the value node under a key is fixed.
-If there are a value and subkeys, the value is always the first child node of the key.
+Also, the order of the value analde under a key is fixed.
+If there are a value and subkeys, the value is always the first child analde of the key.
 Thus if user specifies subkeys first, e.g.::

  foo.bar = value1